189553 Lieutenant Henry Langston Gordon, Gordon Highlanders, attached to the Gloucestershire Regiment

 Killed in Action 18th November 1944 in Burma (Myanmar)

-Henry Langston Gordon was born in Maiden Newton, Dorset, the second of the six children of Henry Robert (Harry) Gordon and Kathleen née Langston.
+Henry Langston Gordon was born in Weymouth, Dorset, the second of the six children of Henry Robert (Harry) Gordon and Kathleen née Langston.
 However, in 1930 his father became the first College Secretary at Ashridge, then the Great House Bonar Law Memorial College.
-The family then lived at Ashridge House.
+The 1939 Register shows the family living at Ashridge House; however, Henry’s school record notes that, in 1931, their address was New House Farm, Flaunden.

 Henry’s older sister Kathleen was born on 16th September 1919, his younger brother Leslie on 27th November 1924, his twin sisters Barbara and Sheila on 7th November 1926 and his youngest sister Jean on 10th August 1938.
 Leslie and the twins’ births were registered in the Keynsham district of Somerset, where the family lived before moving to Hertfordshire.

 Military Service 6